lucia-auth/lucia/documentation/src/pages/learn/start-here/getting-started.md

 import prisma from "@lucia-sveltekit/adapter-prisma";
 ```

-Initialize it by calling `lucia()` and export it as `auth`.
-The `secret` should be something long and random, and `env` tells Lucia what environment the server is running in.
+Initialize it by calling `lucia()` and export it as `auth`. `adapter` is your database, and `env` tells Lucia what environment the server is running in.
 Checking if `dev` is true is usually sufficient.

 ```ts
 // lib/server/lucia.ts